W427697/Discord-/docs/get-started/index.md

   </a>
 </div>

-Want to know more about the installation process?
+Want to know more about installing Storybook?
 Check out the [installation guide](./install.md).

 ## Main concepts